iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="com.proudcrowd.care 3 reviews"/>
 </p>

+> How long do the places you visit stay on the app?
+Mine seem to show maybe only previous 10 days.<br> :date: __2020-08-13 23:41:30__

 > It had gotten better at tracking my locations but since the last update it stopped all tracking.<br> :date: __2020-06-25 01:46:44__

 > Doesn't this app use the Contact Tracking System that Apple and Google developed?<br> :date: __2020-06-02 15:29:17__